geraldaddey/geraldaddey/README.md

 # Hi, I'm Gerald Addey

-I’m a **software developer** passionate about building elegant, efficient, and human-centered digital experiences.
-I thrive on learning, experimenting, and creating tools that make technology more human-centered.
+I’m a **software developer** passionate about learning, experimenting, and developing tools that make technology more intuitive and impactful for people.

 ---